rabid-unicorn/reverse-pioneer/_posts/2014-10-24-are-you-very-religious.md

 ---
 {% include JB/setup %}

-I quickly surveyed the room and found the cutest girl in the room.
+I quickly surveyed the room and found the cutest girl.

 "Do you mind if I sit here," I shouted while swinging my ass down in the spot next to her before she could prepare a response.